pearcej/cppds/_sources/Recursion/Figures/TheThreeLawsofRecursion_old.rst

       :answer_b: 5
       :answer_c: 4
       :answer_d: 3
-      :feedback_a: There are only five numbers on the vector, the number of recursive calls will not be greater than the size of the vector.
+      :feedback_a: There are only five numbers on the list, the number of recursive calls will not be greater than the size of the list.
       :feedback_b: The initial call to listsum is not a recursive call.
-      :feedback_c: the first recursive call passes the vector {4,6,8,10}, the second {6,8,10} and so on until [10].
+      :feedback_c: the first recursive call passes the list [4,6,8,10], the second [6,8,10] and so on until [10].
-      :feedback_d: This would not be enough calls to cover all the numbers on the vector
+      :feedback_d: This would not be enough calls to cover all the numbers on the list

-      How many recursive calls are made when computing the sum of the vector {2,4,6,8,10}?
+      How many recursive calls are made when computing the sum of the list [2,4,6,8,10]?

    .. mchoice:: question_recsimp_2
       :correct: d